Acupuncture

 • Reduce Inflammation: Acupuncture might possess anti-inflammatory properties, making it beneficial for conditions where inflammation is a contributing factor, such as arthritis.

-• Regulate Hormones: Some studies suggest that acupuncture may impact various hormones, including cortisol, the stress hormone.
+• Regulate Hormones: Some studies suggest acupuncture may impact various hormones, including cortisol, the stress hormone.
 This regulation could contribute to reduced stress and overall improved well-being.

 Reserve: